Find Your Perfect School

 Non-traditional students, including working professionals, can enjoy a good work-life balance in their studies, thanks to the one-course-at-a-time structure.
 Every course lasts five weeks, and every academic year has ten courses for completion.

 This is a 120-credit program that can be completed in four years of full-time enrolment.
 However, transfer students can request an assessment of their college-level credits through the prior learning assessment service; transfer students can then speed up their time to completion.

 - Urban and Regional Planning

-Many of the core courses develop transferable skills, too, such as classes in project management, conflict resolution, and risk management, and organizational behavior and leadership.
-Students also work with a team of advisors that contribute to their success from day one of admission.
+Many of the core courses develop transferable skills, too, such as classes in project management, conflict resolution, risk management, and organizational behavior and leadership.
+Students also work with a team of advisors who contribute to their success from day one of admission.

 Location: Parkville, Missouri

 The Bachelor of Public Administration program at Park University is an excellent training ground for ambitious individuals interested in careers in public service.
 Graduates are qualified for entry-level positions or, with relevant work experience, for mid-level management positions.